DoSomething/stathat-php/README.md

 # StatHat [![Packagist](https://img.shields.io/packagist/v/dosomething/stathat.svg)](https://packagist.org/packages/dosomething/stathat)
 This is a simple, modern API wrapper for [StatHat](https://www.stathat.com).
-It also includes optional support for usage as a service provider & facade in Laravel 4 or 5.
+It also includes optional support for usage as a service in Laravel 5.

 ### Installation
 Install with Composer: